PerfLab-io/devtools-frontend/front_end/panels/timeline/fixtures/traces/README.md

 - the main frame loads placeholder.co/100.jpg and placeholder.co/1000.jpg

 This trace is used to verify the fix for a bug [crbug.com/384000716] where we incorrectly associated image requests to the wrong navigation when calculating the LCP image.

+### lcp-lates-paint-event

+This is a trace where a `LargestImagePaint` event occurs after the last `largestContentfulPaint::Candidate` event.

+### web-dev-screenshot-source-ids

+A trace generated from crrev.com/c/6197645 (January 2025), which changed the format of screenshots from the legacy OBJECT_SNAPSHOT format to be instant events with more information attached to them.

+### dom-size-overlap

+Trace containing a cross-origin navigation where DOM size events from the pre-navigation page are emitted *after* the navigation event.